 A new child and family centre in Drumchapel, the first of its kind in Scotland, is celebrating winning a top design award.

-The West Centre has picked up the Glasgow Institute of Architects Design Award (Healthcare), and was also recently short listed for the highly prestigious Royal Incorporation of Architects in Scotland - Doolan Award.
+The West Centre has picked up the Glasgow Institute of Architects Design Award (Healthcare), and was recently short listed for the highly prestigious Royal Incorporation of Architects In Scotland - Doolan Award.

 The Centre is managed by the Glasgow Community Health Partnership (CHP) Children and Young Peoples Specialist Services, and Allison Morrison, Team Leader, said:

-West Centre was officially opened last month by Brian Simmers, chairman of Yorkhill Children's Foundation.
+West Centre was officially opened was officially opened last month by Brian Simmers, chairman of Yorkhill Children's Foundation.